vaishnavi0072/Temperature-Monitoring-System/README.md

 ## Simulation
 https://wokwi.com/projects/459642293171615745
 ## Components Required
-Arduino Leonardo
+Arduino Leonardo,
-DHT22 Temperature & Humidity Sensor
+DHT22 Temperature & Humidity Sensor,
-LED
+LED,
-Buzzer
+Buzzer,
-Resistor)
+Resistor,
-Connecting wires
+Connecting wires,
-Breadboard
+Breadboard.
 ## Working Principle
 The DHT22 sensor measures the ambient temperature and sends the data to the Arduino microcontroller.
 The Arduino processes the data and compares it with a predefined threshold.
 If the temperature exceeds the threshold: